OpenHistoricalMap/issues/.github/ISSUE_TEMPLATE/prerelease_qa.md

    - https://nominatim-staging.openhistoricalmap.org/
    - https://nominatim.openhistoricalmap.org/

+## OSMCha
+- Check authentication
+  - [ ] Should be possible to login using OAuth 2
+  - [ ] Should be impossible to login using OAuth 1 or Basic Auth

 ## Overpass
  - [ ] Use overpass turbo to query Overpass to confirm that new edits are showing up
    - https://overpass-turbo-staging.openhistoricalmap.org/